 The quality controlled data from BODC for the Whitby NTSLF tide gauge shows that much of the data for 2015-16 has been flagged as suspect due to issues with the gauge including siltation, the recording of flat low waters and an unexplained high rate of mean sea level rise.
+There is also large gap in the data from 2nd April to 15th June 2017.
+After this date, there are no significant gaps in the data until the end of March 2018.
 The issue with the datum difference compared to the Cell 1 programme Whitby Harbour tide gauge noted in last years' report remains under investigation.

 As noted in the baseline report there is uncertainty over datum changes for the Scarborough tide gauge between the original deployment in 2003 and the site checks in 2013, with a discrepancy of 0.195m.
 The data has been quality checked by CCO since the baseline report, but this uncertainty still remains.
 The data for November 2014 is missing from the record.
 During 2015 there was a gap in the data from the Scarborough tide gauge of 29th June to 3rd July 2015.
-There are no significant gaps in the data for 2016 and early 2017.
+There are no significant gaps in the data for 2016 and early 2018.